-In this article, you’ll learn are different types of chain drives, its working, advantages, disadvantages, application, and you can download a PDF file of this post at end of it.
+In this article, you’ll learn are different types of chain drives, their working, advantages, disadvantages, and applications.

 Chain drives are suitable for small center distances and can be used generally up to 3 meters but in special cases even up to 8 meters.
 Chain drives transmit power up to 100kw and operating peripheral velocity up to 15m/s.
 The velocity ratio can be as high as 8:1.

 The main disadvantage of the belt drives and the rope drives is that the velocity ratio does not remain constant, but varies on account of slip.
 Since chain drives are positive drives there is no slip, hence the velocity ratio will remain constant.